Microquake-ai/RFC-micro-seismic-data-exchange-format/main.md

 #### Introduction

 Within the evolving &mu;seismic industry, the &mu;Seismic Data Exchange Format (MDE v1.0) presents a timely solution for efficient and adaptable data exchange mechanisms.
 Denoted by the `.mde` extension, this format captures the intricate details of microseismic data, fostering unhindered data sharing across various platforms and applications.
-The proposed format aims at representing most types of seismic
+The proposed format aims at representing most types of seismic data including

 #### Format Components Overview